mohebifar/react-native-copilot/README.md

 1. **name**: A unique name for the walkthrough step.
 2. **order**: A positive number indicating the order of the step in the entire walkthrough.
 3. **text**: The text shown as the description for the step.
+4. **imageSource(optional)**: Image to be shown on the tooltip of walkthrough step.
+5. **extraComponent(optional)**: Any other custom React component or React element to be shown in the tooltip of walkthrough step.

 In order to start the tutorial, you can call the `start` prop function in the root component that is injected by `copilot`: